-Joseph Braude, a Senior Fellow with FPRI’s Program on the Middle East, is a Middle East scholar and author whose research appears in print and on air, in Arabic as well as English.
+Joseph Braude is a non-resident Senior Fellow at the Foreign Policy Research Institute.
+He is a Middle East scholar and author whose research appears in print and on air, in Arabic as well as English.
 He studied in the departments of Near Eastern Languages and Civilizations at Yale and Near Eastern Studies at Princeton.
 He developed his Arabic to broadcast quality through years of living and working in the Gulf states and North Africa, and added fluency in Farsi to his knowledge of Persian literature as a graduate student at the University of Tehran.

 His first book, The New Iraq (Basic Books, 2003), examines the challenge of civil society development in the country following the US-led invasion.
 His second, The Honored Dead (Random House – Spiegel & Grau, 2011), presents an unprecedented investigation of the inner workings of an Arab security service: Braude was embedded for half a year in an investigative unit of the Moroccan federal police in Casablanca, where he read case files, attended interrogations, and accompanied police on nighttime forays into the shantytown.

-Joseph Braude is a fellow at the Al-Mesbar Studies and Research Center in Dubai, a think tank specializing in Islamist movements across the Middle East and North Africa.
-In addition to leading seminars and contributing research to its monthly book, he is responsible for outreach on behalf of the Center in the United States.
-Braude is also a visiting fellow at the National Strategy Information Center in Washington.
-Under the Strategy Center’s auspices, he is now at work on his next book, on Arab media and strategic communications in the Middle East.
-He is a contributing editor at Tablet magazine.
+Joseph Braude is Advisor at the Al-Mesbar Studies and Research Center in Dubai, a think tank specializing in Islamist movements across the Middle East and North Africa.
+In addition to leading seminars and contributing research to its monthly book, he conducts outreach on behalf of the Center in the United States and elsewhere.

 As a consulting advisor, Joseph Braude has assisted non-profit groups, government, and private companies in matters related to Middle East policy, public diplomacy, security sector reform, and counterterrorism.
 He has worked with the United States Agency for International Development, the US State Department’s Bureau of International Information Programs, Radio Free Europe / Radio Liberty, and Pyramid Research.